A little about Exclusive Scoop and a lot about me

 At a young age I probably didn't distinguish between real dairy artisan ice-cream and whippies finest chilled vegetable fats in fact at a young age I probably preferred the flavoured sugar water and colourings of an ice lolly.
 Though when it came to ice-cream there is no disputing for me Mint chop chip has always been king.

 As I matured my serious love of food and interest in its production became apparent.
 I never considered myself much of a foodie but other people would continually tell me I was.

-By this time I was fully engaged in a life long battle with the service industry at first out of necessity than desire.
-However the more I worked the more I realised that this love, lust and loathing was not something that would evaporate over a few split shifts but something that would hound me throughout my adult life.
+By this time I was fully engaged in a life long battle with the service industry, at first out of necessity than desire.
+The more I worked the more I realised that this love, lust and loathing was not something that would evaporate over a few split shifts but something that would hound me throughout my adult life.

 Anyone who has worked in kitchens will know the thrill and buzz of a busy restaurant.
 The adrenaline rush of another packed house when everything runs like Swiss clockwork while your lieutenant passes you just what you need before you have to ask for it, and if you're really lucky the pot-wash will even turn up on time.

 After more services than I can remember and more 14 hour shifts than is good for a young boys knees I realised that the good die young.
 Or at least the cheerful staff are usually just tourists to the industry and the hard working chefs burn themselves out.